 What Can You Grow in a Raised Garden Bed for Beginners?

-The short answer is: most vegetables do well in a raised bed, but some are better starting points than others.
+Most vegetables do well in a raised bed, but some are better starting points than others.

-Crops that perform reliably for beginners in raised beds:
+Crops that perform reliably for beginners:

 - Lettuce and salad greens: Fast-growing, shallow-rooted, and ready to harvest in 4 to 6 weeks.
 One of the best confidence-builders for new gardeners.